- Every eligible registered voter in California may vote in every election.

 3. Vote by Mail:

-When your ballot is mailed to you several days before an election, you can vote any time through election day.
-(You can still register and vote in person up to and including election day at the poll or election office.)
-NO POSTAGE STAMPS NEEDED TO RETURN YOUR BALLOT BY MAIL.
-Just fill out the ballot, sign and date the ballot envelope (in INK) and mail.
+When your ballot is mailed to you around 20 days before an election, you can vote any time through election day (postmark must be no later than election day).
+(You can still register and vote in person up to and including election day at the poll or election office until 8:00 p.m..)

-Or….WALK YOUR BALLOT INTO the Santa Maria Valley Elections Office, 511 E. Lakeside Parkway, SM 93455, during their open hours (call for hours at 1-800-722-8683 Bilingual).
+Or….WALK YOUR BALLOT INTO the Santa Maria Valley Elections Office, 511 E. Lakeside Parkway, SM 93455, during their open hours (Hours also at 1-800-722-8683 Bilingual).

 (Elections Office is off E. Betteravia Road & Centerpoint Parkway)

-Also available are official Santa Barbara County Elections Office 24 hour DROP BOXES.
+Available are official Santa Barbara County Elections Office 24 hour DROP BOXES.
 Locations are listed in your envelope with your official ballot, or drop in the convenient 24 hour drop box in the PARKING LOT of the Elections Office (photo shown below) at 511 E. Lakeside Parkway, Santa Maria, 93455 (off E. Betteravia Road & Centerpoint Parkway).

 Note: The drop box may also be used for completed paper registrations forms.